Jennifer Carpenter

 Jennifer Carpenter in 'Gone'

 Her first comedy was the low-budget film "Ex-Girlfriends" (2012), in which she also served as an executive producer.
-Unfortunately, the film was poorly received – critic Matt Singer from Time Out gave the film one star out of five.
+Unfortunately, the film bombed – critic Matt Singer from Time Out gave it just one star out of five.

 Ex-Girlfriends Official Trailer #1

 The final season of "Dexter" aired in 2013, and two years later, Carpenter was cast in the lead role in the series "Limitless" – a continuation of the acclaimed film of the same name starring Bradley Cooper.
-"Limitless" was not as successful as its big-screen counterpart.
-Even the good performances of the actors – Jake McDorman, Jennifer Carpenter, Hill Harper, and Mary Elizabeth Mastrantonio (as well as Bradley Cooper as Senator Edward Morra) – couldn't save the project with its "naive plot and flimsy, hole-ridden narrative."
+"Limitless" couldn't match its big-screen counterpart's success.
+Even strong performances from Jake McDorman, Jennifer Carpenter, Hill Harper, and Mary Elizabeth Mastrantonio (plus Bradley Cooper as Senator Edward Morra) couldn't save the project with its "naive plot and flimsy, hole-ridden narrative."

 Jennifer Carpenter in 'Limitless'